Some Examples of Bicrossed Products with the Rapid Decay Property: Examples of bicrossed products with rapid decay but not polynomial growth--part I

 \section{Examples of bicrossed products with rapid decay but not polynomial growth--part I}

-In this section, we construct some examples of bicrossed products whose duals have property \( \RD \) but do not have polynomial growth, using the framework developed in \S~\ref{sec:ef1c8a06826abe0a}.
+In this section, we construct some examples of bicrossed products whose has property \RD but does not have polynomial growth, using the framework developed in \S~\ref{sec:ef1c8a06826abe0a}.
 We shall frequently use Jolissaint's theorem on rapid decay of amalgamated product of groups, which we record here for convenience of the reader.